 The court is further advised that an "assault" is an attempt, with unlawful force or violence, to do bodily harm to another, whether or not the attempt is consummated.
 An act of force or violence is unlawful if done without legal justification or excuse.
-An "attempt to do bodily harm" is an overt act which amounts to more than mere preparation and is done with apparent present ability to do bodily harm to another.
-The act must be without the lawful consent of the person affected.
+An "attempt to do bodily harm" is an overt act which amounts to more than mere preparation and is done with ~~xxxxx~~ apparent present ability to do bodily harm to another; The act must be without the lawful consent of the persons affected.

 The court is further advised that an assault, in which the attempt to do bodily harm is consummated by the infliction of that harm, is called a battery.
-A "battery" is defined as an unlawful, and intentional application of force or violence to the person of another, by a material agency.
-The act must be done without legal justification or excuse and without the lawful consent of the person affected.
+A "battery" is defined as an unlawful and intentional application of force or violence to the person of another, by a material agency.
+The act must be done without legal justification and without lawful consent of the persons affected.

-"Bodily harm" means any physical injury to ~~any~~ person or offensive touching of the person of another, however slight.
+"Bodily harm" means any physical injury to or offensive touching of the person of another, however slight.

-The offense alleged and this lesser offense differ in that the offense alleged requires, as essential elements, that you be satisfied beyond a reasonable doubt that, at the time, the accused intended to commit murder; and that, under the circumstances, the conduct of the accused was to the prejudice of good order and discipline in the armed forces or was of a nature to bring discredit upon the armed forces; whereas the lesser included offense does not include such element, but it does require you to be satisfied beyond a reasonable doubt that at least one of the victims was then a child under the age of sixteen years.
+The offense alleged and this lesser offense differ in that the offense alleged requires, as an essential element, that you be satisfied beyond reasonable doubt that the accused attempted to do bodily harm ; that, at the time, the accused intended to commit murder; and that, under the circumstances, the conduct of the accused was to the prejudice of good order and discipline in the armed forces or was of a nature to bring discredit upon the armed forces; whereas the lesser included offense does not include such element, but it does require you to be satisfied beyond reasonable doubt that the accused did bodily harm to thirty (30) Vietnamese Nationals, more or less.